Code Review: Give Mode (`--give <target>`)

 1. **Evidence Over Assertion** - Every finding needs file:line reference; false positives erode trust more than missed issues

-3. **Context Awareness** - Severity scales with risk surface: a timing issue in financial code is Critical; the same code in a demo script is Minor
+3. **Context Awareness** - Severity scales with risk surface: a timing issue in financial code is CRITICAL; the same code in a demo script is LOW

 4. **Full Coverage** - Every changed file must be evaluated; gaps must be reported